Breast Implant Revision Surgery

 Nipple sensation and the ability to lactate are usually preserved in these procedures.
 Women are able to get mammograms after surgery and implants to do not interfere with breast cancer detection.

-Your Breast Implant Revision Surgery will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Breast Implant Revision Surgery will be performed in a hospital or surgery center in St. Louis, MO.

 Recovery is approximately 1-2 weeks depending on the extent of the procedure and the type of work one does.
 Most women who have this procedure done will be up and about the next day, moving around although they may need pain medication occasionally, but most women state it was not as bad as they anticipated and most of them, if they’ve had it done on a Thursday or Friday, can usually return to work within 1 week.